Category Archives: 2022 Films

 Grade: B+

-It only made me salivate with anticipation about how the new incarnation would handle the inevitable big reveal during the final chapter of the film.
+It only made me salivate with anticipation about how the new incarnation would handle the inevitable big reveal during the film’s final chapter.

 Or could there be more than one murderer?

-Our hero’s lush Egyptian vacation aboard a glamorous river steamboat turns into a deadly search for a murderer when a picture-perfect couple’s idyllic honeymoon is cut short by killing one of them.
+Our hero’s lush Egyptian vacation aboard a glamorous river steamboat turns into a deadly search for a murderer when a picture-perfect couple’s idyllic honeymoon is cut short by the killing of one of them.

 It turns out that almost everyone aboard has a reason to want her dead.
 Naturally.